RicardoKers/SaveMqttData/README.md

 - Python’s `logging` module is used.
 - By default, it logs `ERROR` and above.
 You can change it to `DEBUG`, `INFO`, or `WARNING`.
-- Console output is your first place to look for errors (e.g., file not found, JSON decode errors, etc.).
+- Console output is your first place to look for errors.

 ---

-## 10. **Security Limitations**
+## 10. Security Limitations

-By default, data exchanged through the WebSocket and REST endpoints of this program is **not** encrypted in transit, which means someone intercepting the network traffic could potentially read or modify messages.
-To address this limitation, you can place a **reverse proxy** (e.g., Nginx, Apache, or Caddy) in front of the application to terminate TLS/SSL.
-This proxy would handle HTTPS (or WSS) connections from the outside world, encrypting and decrypting traffic, while forwarding unencrypted data locally to SaveMqttData.
-By doing so, you ensure end-to-end confidentiality of the data and reduce the risk of eavesdropping or tampering.
+Data exchanged through the WebSocket and REST endpoints is **not encrypted** by default.
+To secure data in transit, use a reverse proxy with TLS/SSL.

 ---